 - handful fresh mint or other herb

-- calcium-magnesium-potassium capsules per your desired amount (optional)
+- 1/4 teaspoon magnesium chloride powder or your desired amount (optional)

 - 2 to 3 lemons